The International Centre for the Prevention of Crime (ICPC) Privacy Policy

 You can prevent the setting of cookies by adjusting the settings on your browser (see your browser Help for how to do this).
 Be aware that disabling cookies will affect the functionality of this and many other websites that you visit.
 Disabling cookies will usually result in also disabling certain functionality and features of the site.
 Therefore it is recommended that you do not disable cookies.

-Email newsletters related cookies
+• Email newsletters related cookies

 This site offers newsletter or email subscription services and cookies may be used to remember if you are already registered and whether to show certain notifications which might only be valid to subscribed/unsubscribed users.

-Site preferences cookies
+• Site preferences cookies

 In order to provide you with a great experience on this site we provide the functionality to set your preferences for how this site runs when you use it.
 In order to remember your preferences we need to set cookies so that this information can be called whenever you interact with a page is affected by your preferences.

-In some special cases we also use cookies provided by trusted third parties.
-The following section details which third party cookies you might encounter through this site.
+In some specific cases, we also use cookies provided by specific third parties.
+The following section details the third party cookies you may find on this site.

-This site uses Google Analytics which is one of the most widespread and trusted analytics solution on the web for helping us to understand how you use the site and ways that we can improve your experience.
-These cookies may track things such as how long you spend on the site and the pages that you visit so we can continue to produce engaging content.
+This site uses Google Analytics, one of the most popular and trusted analytics solutions on the web, to help us understand how you use the web and how we can improve your experience.
+These cookies may track things like how long you spend on the site and which pages you visit so that we can continue to produce compelling content.

-For more information on Google Analytics cookies, see the official Google Analytics page.
+For more information about Google Analytics cookies, please visit the official Google Analytics website.

 More Information